1bintangnaufal/upgrade/README.md

 <hr>

-## Deprecated Features (May or may not be back in upcoming features)
+## Deprecated Features

+[Disclaimer]: They might or might NOT come back in future updates.

 ### Dark Mode
 This project used to have a dark mode and it's toggle but I scrapped it temporarily because of Bootstrap complications.
 I'm gonna need time with that because I have to catch up with the mandatory task first.
 Here's the last updated project link that still has dark mode (Pure CSS) https://day-9-task.netlify.app/